sebastianbirk/datascience-bootcamp/content/09_distributed_computing_&_spark_with_azure_databricks/README.md

 ## 9.2 Distributed Computing & Spark with Azure Databricks Lab

 - We will create a Databricks workspace in our Azure subscription and clone this repository to Databricks Repos.
-- Next, we will create a cluster with 11.1 ML Databricks runtime (no GPU).
+- Next, we will create a cluster with 11.1 ML Databricks runtime (no GPU; 1 min worker; 2 max workers).
 - We can now use that cluster to go through the notebooks 'Intro to DF Part 1', 'Intro to DF Part 2' and 'ML 04 - MLflow'.

 ## 9.3 Summary Remarks